US religious group says 17 missionaries kidnapped in Haiti

 “This is a special prayer alert,” the one-minute message said.
 “Pray that the gang members would come to repentance.”

-The message states that the mission’s field director is working with the U.S. Embassy, and that the field director’s family and one other unidentified man stayed at the ministry’s base while everyone else visiting the orphanage was abducted.
+The message says the mission’s field director is working with the U.S. Embassy, and that the field director’s family and one other unidentified man who stayed at the ministry’s base while everyone else visiting the orphanage, was abducted.

 No other details were immediately available.